 - May enhance physical performance, support muscle recovery and help with healing from injuries

-- Can help regulate levels of body fat (adipose tissue) (6)
+- Can help with regulation of levels of body fat (adipose tissue)

 - Helps build bones and protect against bone loss